 - Consider a welding process change: As mentioned above, a change to the welding process can also help control hydrogen.
 For operations using stick welding, a switch to RMD (a modified short-circuit MIG process) for the root pass and flux-cored welding for the fill and cap passes can allow for the use of filler metals formulated to remove hydrogen from the weld.
 These processes also deliver other benefits, including improved productivity and ease of use for operators.

 - Pay attention to proper joint prep: Joint preparation is crucial, as residual cutting oils from pipe beveling, paint and certain coatings applied to the pipe — as well as organic materials such as dirt or rust — can all introduce hydrogen into the weld.
 Grind both the inside and outside surfaces of the pipe 1 inch from the joint to prevent contaminants from entering the weld pool.
 Also, always make sure the joint is completely dry prior to welding.

 Addressing sources of hydrogen in welding

 The effect of hydrogen on weld metal and the HAZ has been well established.
 A push for higher-strength steels in many industries has resulted in the need for lower-hydrogen welding consumables and processes.
-Careful attention to numerous factors, including material and filler metal handling, filler metal selection, and preheat and post-weld heat treatment, can minimize the risk of hydrogen-assisted cracking in many welding applications.
+Careful attention to numerous factors can minimize the risk of hydrogen-assisted cracking in many welding applications.